Shannon Kelly Donahue

 Shannon has a B.A. in Creative Writing and a M.S. in Environmental Studies with a focus in wildlife conservation, both from the University of Montana.
 She completed coursework in History and Literature at National University of Ireland, Galway (now University of Galway).

-Shannon has a certificate in copyediting from Poynter Institute/ACES and additional coursework from the University of California, Berkeley Extension.
+Shannon has certificates in copyediting from University of California, Berkeley Extension and Poynter Institute/ACES.
 She has a certificate in Climate Change Communication from the Cornell Civic Ecology Lab.

 Shannon regularly pursues continuing education in environmental justice, decolonization, media and communications best practices, copyediting, and cultural sensitivity.